 To be a successful entrepreneur, you must practice your service and skill to near perfection.
 Whatever your business is, practice giving or doing that service.
 Practice photography, knitting, making DIY vinyl apparel, cooking, baking, etc. Whatever your skill is, practice it as much as possible.
 You will become a true master with more practice, and you’ll feel feel more confident in delivering that skill to other people and value yourself at a higher price.

 Practice your sales pitch, as well.
 Practice by talking to yourself in the mirror how you would speak to a client or a prospective client.
 How can you say you charge $1,500 when you actually never SAY you charge $1,500?
 The more you say those words in the way you want to say them, it will become so comfortable and second nature to you.
 Another way to practice this is to record yourself in a video speaking about your business, pricing, product, etc (or whatever you are passionate about) and watch it, re-record, and re-watch until your are comfortable with it.
 This will be VERY weird to do at first, and maybe a little embarrassing, but how committed are you?

 10. Perfection Doesn’t Exist

 One of the most important things to remember is that perfection does NOT exist!
 There is no such thing as perfection.
 It’s totally arbitrary and really means nothing.
+Lots of business owners are perfectionists, but learning to be a successful entrepreneur will require letting go of that.
 What can be perfect to you might be horrible to someone else, and vice versa.
 What I have heard, read, and learned all throughout entrepreneurship is that 75% is ‘perfect.’
 If something looks 75% good enough to you, publish it.
 If you’re only 75% ready to launch something, just launch it.
 Remember when we talked about ‘risks’?
 This plays into letting go of the idea of perfection.